 Certain lifestyle choices raise your risk for endocarditis or myocarditis.
 These include:

 Some medical conditions can increase your risk of endocarditis, myocarditis, or pericarditis.
 These include:

 Certain medical procedures can increase your risk of endocarditis, myocarditis, or pericarditis, including:

 There is no routine screening for endocarditis, myocarditis, or pericarditis.
 Learn about strategies that may help you prevent endocarditis.
 If your doctor suspects endocarditis, myocarditis, or pericarditis, you may undergo tests to diagnose your condition.

 Your doctor may recommend steps to prevent bacterial growth on the endocardium in people who have risk factors for endocarditis.
 These steps may decrease your risk of endocarditis.

 Many causes of myocarditis and pericarditis are difficult or impossible to avoid or prevent.
 Controlling risk factors for diseases such as HIV and avoiding substances such as amphetamines and cocaine may decrease your risk for myocarditis.

-The type of heart inflammation you have.
+The signs, symptoms, and complications of heart inflammation depend on which type of heart inflammation you have.
 You may also have different symptoms than other people who have the same type of heart inflammation.
 Heart inflammation can happen suddenly or progress slowly and may have severe symptoms or almost no symptoms.
-If left untreated, complications can include serious arrhythmias, blood clots, or heart failure., , and complications of heart inflammation depend on which
+If left untreated, complications can include serious arrhythmias, blood clots, or heart failure.

 If a virus causes your heart inflammation, you may have a cough, runny nose, or gastrointestinal symptoms a few weeks before symptoms of your heart inflammation.
 The signs and symptoms of heart inflammation are different depending on the type of heart inflammation you have.